Integrable viscous conservation laws: Quasitriviality, transport equations and deformed hodograph formula

 whose inverse is

 After some computations one gets

 and therefore the correction to the deformed hodograph formula up to the secon order is given by

 The asymptotic approach based of the construction of formal solutions via quasi-Miura transformations or equivalently via transport equations is generally expected to provide an accurate local asymptotic description of solutions to equations of the form~(\ref{claw}) for sufficiently regular initial data and sufficiently small times, i.e. before the generic solution to the Hopf equation $L u =0$ develops a gradient catastrophe.
-The rigorous justification of this method requires a dedicated analysis that goes beyond the scope of the present work.
-However, for some equations of the form~(\ref{claw}) rigorous results are already available (see e.g.\cite{MR,MR2}).
-As it was pointed out in \cite{MR2} the fact that the quasi-Miura transformation~(\ref{qM}) does not preserve the initial datum makes difficult to perform a direct comparison between the perturbed and the unpertuberd solution to a specific initial value problem.
+Some results in this direction are already available for some equations of the form~(\ref{claw}) (see e.g.\cite{MR,MR2}).
+As it was pointed out in \cite{MR2}, the fact that the quasi-Miura transformation~(\ref{qM}) does not preserve the initial datum makes difficult to perform a direct comparison between the perturbed and the unpertuberd solution to a specific initial value problem.
 This problem can be readily fixed using the fact that terms at any order in $\epsilon$ of a quasi-Miura transformation are particular solutions to transport equations~(\ref{transport}) whose general integral is defined up to the kernel of the adjoint operator $L^{*}$.
 Hence, given a solution to the Hopf equation $Lu=0$ with initial datum $u(x,0) = u_{0}(x)$, the required perturbed solution $v = u + \epsilon v^{1} + \epsilon^{2} v^{2}+ \dots$ that satisfies the same initial datum has to be such that $v^{1}(x,0) =0$, $v^{2}(x,0) =0$ etc. Such solutions are obtained by choosing the function $h_{n}(u,u_{x}) = g_{n}(u) u_{x}$ in~(\ref{Lvnint}) in such a way that

 where we have used the formula

 In the KdV case the existence of a transformation reducing KdV equation to Hopf equation and preserving the initial data was proved in \cite{MR}.
 The above arguments shows that, in general, the existence of this transformation relies on the freedom in the choice of solutions of transport equations \eqref{Lvn}.